release-argus/Website/content/en/docs/Legal/disclaimer.md

 #### WEBSITE DISCLAIMER

-The information provided by Hymenaios ("we", "us", or "our") on hymenaios.io (the "Site") is for general informational purposes only.
+The information provided by Argus ("we", "us", or "our") on release-argus.io (the "Site") is for general informational purposes only.
 All information on the Site is provided in good faith, however we make no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability or completeness of any information on the Site.
 UNDER NO CIRCUMSTANCE SHALL WE HAVE ANY LIABILITY TO YOU FOR ANY LOSS OR DAMAGE OF ANY KIND INCURRED AS A